MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Configuring-Microsoft-Dynamics-NAV-Web-Client-by-Modifying-the-Web.config-File.md

 ## Modify the navsettings.json file for web server instance
 The [!INCLUDE[web_server_settings_file_md.md](includes/web_server_settings_file_md.md)] is a Java Script Object Notification file type that is similar to files that use the XML file format.
 There are two ways to modify this file:

-## Modify the navsettings.json directly
+## Modify the navsettings.json file directly

 Open and edit the file in any text or code editor, such as Notepad or Visual Studio Code.